SureDeveloping/thrill-seeker-drf-api/README.md

 This model is a list of parks that a user would like to visit.
 In other words, a watch list for a later date.
 It is linked to the user model and the park model.

 ### Contact Form:
 Visitors to the website can use the contact form model to send a message that is saved.
 The model contains first_name, last_name, email, subject, message, last_updated and an edit_token.
 This allows the data to be updated once, after the user has checked it.
+The edit token is used for verification and secure the model against misuse.

 ### Rating:
 This model represents ratings that can be submitted by users who are logged in.